robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 2. In order to find a particular key in the file, you no longer need to keep an index of all the keys in memory.
 Say you're looking for they key `handiwork`, but you don't know the exact offset of that key in the segment file.
 However, say you know the offsets for keys `handbag` and `handsome`, and because of the sort order you know that `handiwork` must appear between these two.
 This means you can jump to the offset for `handbag` and scan from there until yo¨find `handiwork` (or not, if it's not in that file).
 You still need an in-memory index to tell you the offsets for some of the keys, but it can be sparse: one key for evry few kbs of segment file is sufficient, because a few kilobytes can be scanned very quickly.
 3. Since read requests need to scan over several key-value pairs in the requested range anyway, it is possible to group those records into a block and compress it before writing it to disk.
 Each entry of the sparse in-memory index then points at the start of a compressed block.
 Besides saving disk space, compression also reduces the I/O bandwidth use.

+#### Constructing and Maintaining SSTables
+You can use red-black trees, or AVL trees, to insert keys in any order and read them back in sorted order.